Head Coach Alexa Keckler

 She acquired a master’s degree in human performance from Frostburg State University in 2002 and also has CAP 2 coaching certification from USA Volleyball.
 In addition to her coaching duties, she has served as the director of the Mid-Maryland Volleyball Camp since 1996.

-Keckler and her husband, Drew University men’s basketball head coach Darryl Keckler, have three daughters, Olivia, 6, and Camryn, 3, and Mallory (born June 2012), and a son, Maddox (born June 2012).
+Keckler and her husband, Drew University men’s basketball head coach Darryl Keckler, have three daughters, Olivia, 7, and Camryn, 4, and Mallory, 1, and a son, Maddox, 1.

 Assistant Coach Allen Cerullo